gaschgithub/primenumber-music-synthesis/README.md

 The entry point of the system is `src/GaschPrimeSynth.scd`, which dynamically loads all functional modules from subfolders within `src/`.

 ---

+## Status

+This repository is released as a **research snapshot** corresponding to a functionally complete version of the Gasch Prime Synth, developed under a PAPIME-funded artistic research initiative.

+The system is currently in a **pre-publication stage**.
+A final peer-reviewed publication, together with an original musical composition applying the prime number synthesis and control methodology documented here, is scheduled for **March 2026**.

+---
 ```md